What is GDPR?

 - Retention while you have an active account with us.

 - Retention in case of queries.
-We’ll retain your personal data as long as necessary to deal with your queries (eg: Historic data; Has my annual bill increased from last year?
+We will retain your personal data if necessary, to deal with your queries (e.g.: Historic data; Has my annual bill increased from last year?
 If so, why?)

 - Retention in case of claims.
-We’ll retain your personal data for as long as you might legally bring claims against us;
+We will retain your personal data for as long as you might legally bring claims against us.

 How we contact you